Frame by Frame

 Growing up, Dani Shapiro always felt caught in her mother’s viewfinder-until she found the strength to break free.

 When I was six months old, my mother brought me from our suburban New Jersey home to a television studio in Manhattan.
 I was placed in a high chair, and an actress playing my mother spooned baby food into my mouth.
 My mother watched nervously from the wings, where two backup babies were waiting in case I spat out the food-but I didn’t.
 I gurgled and smiled and ate the strained peaches.
 I was a natural, apparently.
 When it was over, I had become the Beech-Nut baby.
+(Here is a video of me in a Beech-Nut orange juice ad.)

 The week the commercial was due to air, my grandfather-my father’s father-died suddenly in his home on Central Park West.
 The following day, at his funeral, my grandmother suffered a massive stroke.
 As the shocked, grieving family gathered in my grandmother’s room at Beth Israel hospital, my mother arranged for a television to be wheeled to the foot of her bed.
 The scene, as I imagine it, is in black-and-white: My parents and aunts and uncles, all younger than I am now, turn to watch the last few minutes of the evening news with Walter Cronkite.
 Then, right on schedule, Cronkite signs off, and I appear.
 My round baby head fills the screen.